khalil-research/PyEPO/docs/source/index.rst

 ..
-Smart Predict then Optimize documentation master file, created by sphinx-quickstart on Mon Aug  9 14:15:50 2021.
+PyEPO documentation master file, created by sphinx-quickstart on Mon Aug  9 14:15:50 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.